algosup/2023-2024-project-3-virtual-processor-team-8/Functional-Specification.md

 Being able to create an interpreter for the custom assembly language.
 It should implement a set of essential assembly instructions, including arithmetic, logical operations, and control flow.
 The team will have to ensure it's portability by developing the project in plain C language, utilizing standard libraries, and recommending specific development tools.
-To assure that the Objectives were achieved making unit tests though out the development will wrap all the code and detect as many errors in the code as possible.
+To assure that the objectives were achieved, making unit tests throughout the development phase will allow the team to detect as many errors in the code as possible.

 ### **Scopes**